-- Land Use Designations are conceptual and will be defined through neighbourhood planning.
-The ultimate development potential of the NBV Area will be contingent on completing - further assessments by (1) qualified environmental professionals to assess setbacks in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas, crest of slope setbacks, the Coquitlam River Floodplain and ditches. - The actual location of conceptual local access roads and connections will be determined through the land development process. - Existing local roads are provided for context only.
-These roads and their alignments may change depending on redevelopment proposals. - The information presented may not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.
+- Land Use Designations are conceptual and will be defined through neighbourhood - Land use Designations are conceptual and will be defined through neighbourhood planning.
+The ultimate development potential of the NBV Area will be contingent on completing further assessments by (1) qualified environmental professionals to assess setbacks in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas, crest of slope setbacks, the Coquittam River Floodplain and ditches. - Coguittam River Floodplain and ditches.

+The actual location of conceptual local access roads and connections will be determined through the land development process.

+Existing local roads are provided for context only.
+These roads and their alignments may change depending on redevelopment proposals.

+The information presented may not reflect the exact location of all watercourses and other unknown watercourses may not be identified.